Engagement is a serious factor in your reputation and affects whether or not your emails arrive in the recipient’s mailbox or spam folder.

 We recommend that you only send to contacts that have been engaged in the past six months (180 days).

-Go to: Customer > Segment explorer > Filter Customers:
+Go to: Customer > Segment explorer > Filter Customers and add the following condition:

 - Customer Attributes: Accepts marketing - which is - opted in